 Posted on 5/22/2012 by Warren Bird in the Learnings Blog

-Megachurches – those averaging 2,000 or more in weekly worship attendance, adults and children – do exist in several dozen countries.
+Megachurches – those averaging 2,000 or more in weekly worship attendance, adults and children – do exist in several dozen countries (see my list of global megachurches here).
 Many countries, even giant nations like India, have received minimal research in terms of how churches are growing and multiplying.
 I look forward to the day when churches worldwide, including larger churches,receive equal study and attention.
 For now, megachurches in North America have been researched more than those in other countries, and so here’s what we know about large churches in the United States:

 Scope and Size